Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/SNS.md

 - **SNS** is best for multi-protocol notifications and simple email alerts as part of broader event-driven workflows or when you need to broadcast messages across various channels.
 - **SES** is best for dedicated email use cases, such as sending transactional emails, marketing campaigns, or any scenario requiring advanced email features.

-Choosing between SNS and SES depends on your specific needs and the context in which you need to send emails.
-If your use case requires sending notifications across multiple channels (not just email), or if you're integrating with other AWS services like CloudWatch or S3, SNS might be the better choice.
-If you're focused solely on email delivery and need advanced email features, SES is the better option.